alexrdz/path-to-ui-architect/src/content/blog/creating-an-optimized-icon-management-system.md

 You may be wondering about this part here: `document.body.appendChild(svgElement);` as Vue really frowns on this.
 In this case, however, we are appending directly to the `body` element, which is outside our app's root element, and therefore not under its jurisdiction or part of the Shadow DOM.

-Another point to note is that when adding the aria attributes to the sprite assumes the icons are decorative.
+Another point to note is that when adding the aria attributes to the sprite, it assumes the icons are decorative.
 If an icon needs to convey meaning independently, consumers could pass an `aria-label` or any other valid HTML attributes like normal (see the example usage above).

 And last, the composable should be invoked at the top layer of the app, in our case, it's the main layout component.
 This ensures the sprite is loaded early in the application lifecycle.